patrick-klein/script.library.integration.tool/README.md

 This addon also includes full localization support, so you are welcome to submit and update translated string files.

 And thank you for considering improving this project!
-Full credit will be given in the release notes for your pull requests.
+Full credit for your contributions will be given in the release notes and here in the README.

 ---

 ## Known Issues

 * .strm files aren't automatically marked as watched by Kodi

----

-## Planned Features

-TODO